NB: this web page dates from my time at Oxford University. It is no longer being updated and does not refer

 well they have addressed them in their work before submitting it; to ask them to help create feedback criteria by

-what the task set was, which will facilitate the identification of any gap between my understanding and theirs, and
+the task set was, which will facilitate the identification of any gap between my understanding and theirs, and between

-between their understanding of the task and what they actually produced.
-I try to structure my written feedback
+their understanding of the task and what they actually produced.
+I try to structure my written feedback around this

-with periodic references to specific things written in the students' essays, which often produces interesting debates
+references to specific things written in the students' essays, which often produces interesting debates and does

 communicate clearly how improvements can be made.
 Now students can query anything that is unclear and I can

-of tasks/learning and students' conceptions, and between students' conceptions of what they are doing, and what
+tasks/learning and students' conceptions, and between students' conceptions of what they are doing, and what they

-they actually do.
-I actually realised the moment I started teaching this was a problem when I was sent visiting
+actually do.
+I actually realised the moment I started teaching this was a problem when I was sent visiting students who

-students who no one had informed about the Oxford system, so I bashed out what I thought it was supposed to be
+no one had informed about the Oxford system, so I bashed out what I thought it was supposed to be about, and tried

 The fact of an often-persistent gap between tutors' and students' understandings of the learning process, including,